Alfresco/docs-alfresco/insight-engine/1.1/upgrade/migrate.md

     > **Note:** You can't do this using Docker Compose.

-2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.0 with Search Services 1.3 or below](#migrating-content-services-61-with-search-services-13-or-below).
+2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.1 with Search Services 1.3 or below](#migrating-content-services-61-with-search-services-13-or-below).

 ## Migrate using Docker Compose

 If you already have Alfresco Content Services 6.1 with Search Services 1.3 or below installed, you can migrate to Search and Insight Engine 1.1.
-Due to the limited capabilities of Docker Compose, this deployment method is recommended for development and test environments only.
+Due to the limited capabilities of Docker Compose, this migration method is recommended for development and test environments only.

 > **Note:** A reindex is not required when you migrate from Search Services to Search and Insight Engine 1.1.